vivekhsridhar/tracktor-live/DOCS.md

 ## Core concepts

-Perfect — based on your clarified priorities and the client example, here is a refined and practical draft for:

-## Core Concepts

 TracktorLive is designed to be minimal and scriptable.
 Most of the work happens through small user-defined functions called **cassette functions**, which let you control what happens during tracking and what gets saved or triggered.